Empower The Family

 Call To Action: Deborah created an online petition the weekend of the Late late, to gauge the level of interest from the community of single parents for a project like this.
 That petition raised over 12 thousand signatures.
 We received hundreds of comments from people who felt this was a project that would have made or will make a significant difference in their lives.
 As a result, Empower the Family CLG gained philanthropic funding of ~ €517k and plan to open student accommodation for disadvantaged young people with an onsite creche.

 We plan to build a collaborative and sustainable student community in the apartment complex and we are very close to securing a DCC owned site in Ballymun which will enable us to do that.
 We have built an incredible team which includes some of the best companies in Ireland and their principals.
-Due to the scale of the project expanding, we are now working towards delivering this project by September 2021.
-That is an optimistic timeline, with the majority of the delay being caused by the public procurement and planning approval process we are now going through.
-However, our team is committed and focused on our shared vision of supporting disadvantaged young people in Ireland, with the determination and ability, to successfully complete university.
-We are prepared and willing to do whatever it takes to make that vision a reality.
+Due to the scale of the project expanding, we are now working towards delivering this project by September 2025.
+We will post project updates here and on our social media pages linked below.

 Facts and Figures

 'Education Is An Ornament In prosperity & A Refuge In Adversity.'- Aristotle

 This table shows the number of students/pupils, in Ireland, who are also parents.
 The data shows that married/cohabiting moms and single moms represent the majority of parents in education.
 Given the poverty statistics for single parents, detailed below, we have chosen to focus on single parents (moms and dads) for our first location.
 We hope to provide family student accommodation to a wider demographic in our subsequent locations.